MiliC01/SQL-Business-Analysis/README.md

 ![2020-2019 big increase](https://github.com/MiliC01/SQL-Business-Analysis/blob/main/SQLBAProj/Screenshot%20(790).png?raw=true)

 We can see that the product with the biggest increase in 2020 compared to 2019 is product 495720 with a growth of 74591

+## Note
+For the following questions, I will use Python to analyze and visualize the data, below are the tables and plots.
+The code and original output can be found in PyBA.pdf in this repository

+### 7) Calculate the amount of deliveries for each month and each year.

+### 8) Calculate how many deliveries the seller made each month and for what amount.